Mobius21/TechPage/index.md

 ### College Raptor Group Capstone Project

-This project is sponsored by [College Raptor Inc.](https://www.collegeraptor.com/), a company focused on helping high school students make smarter decisions on choosing the college.
-Specifically, College Raptor helps students to find the colleges that fit their needs based on student preferences and personal information.
-In order to help colleges understand what a family’s Expected Family Contribution (EFC) will be, we need to create a more accurate model to predict a family’s ability to pay using Zillow and Melissa data.
-The model will be used to better help colleges effectively and efficiently market to potential students based on potential fit due to their Expected Family Contribution (EFC).
-The Melissa API code listed below is part of the work used for the data preparation that gets 10 addresses based on one unique zip+4.
+The project is sponsored by [College Raptor Inc.](https://www.collegeraptor.com/), a company focused on helping high school students make smarter decisions on choosing their college.
+College Raptor helps students to find the colleges that fit their needs based on student preferences and personal information.
+In order to create a more accurate model for College Raptor, the team used data from Melissa.
+The Melissa API code listed below is part of the work used for the data preparation that gets 10 addresses based on one unique Zip+4.

 ```markdown
 // **Rscript** code with syntax highlighting.